 BioTrack Process

 In BioTrack, you will purchase a Digital Tag.
-A digital tag will have 16 digits.
+A digital tag will have 16 numeric digits.

 You will place this Digital tag on ALL forms of cannabis products, including: